weecology/NeonTreeEvaluation_python/README.md

 # Submission Format

-The format of the submission is as follows
+The format of the submission a

 * A csv file
-* 5 columns: plot_name, xmin, ymin, xmax, ymax
+* 5 required columns: plot_name, xmin, ymin, xmax, ymax

 Each row contains information for one predicted bounding box.